-- Application due: March 26th at 11:59pm
+- Application due: February 27 at 11:59pm

-- Individual Interview Process: April 9th-13th
+- Individual Interview Process: March 30 and April 3

-- Offer emails sent: April 20, 2018
+- Offer emails sent: April 17, 2020

-The Office of Housing & Conferences Services is hiring for Summer 2018!
+The Office of Housing & Conferences Services is hiring for Summer 2020!
 Learn about the application process and timeline to join our team!